-The President’s Pen is a weekly blog written by New Vision’s President David McFadden.
-He writes about local economic development projects and initiatives.
-He also covers economic trends, workforce issues, business climate policies, and manufacturing news.
+The President’s Pen is a weekly blog written by Jonathan Smith, New Vision’s President and CEO about local economic development projects and initiatives.
+It also covers economic trends, workforce issues, business climate policies, and manufacturing news.

 We were delighted to be part of Paragon Film's announcement that they will locate a new manufacturing facility in Union Gap.
 The company, based in Oklahoma, produces plastic stretch film that is used to stabilize and secure shipping pallets.
 Mike Baab, Paragon's President and CEO, states "We are very pleased to announce our plans to locate a new production facility in Union Gap, Washington.
 We look forward to becoming a part of the Union Gap community."

 Paragon Films purchased an existing warehouse building between Rankin Equipment and Magic Metals.
 The company will take about four months to install equipment and make building modifications needed to support their new operation.
 Paragon plans to hire 15-20 people initially and grow their workforce to approximately 50 over the next couple years.
 Alex Jech has been selected as plant manager for the Union Gap facility and he is in the process of moving his family to Yakima.